sajanlawrence/sajanlawrence/README.md

 ---

 ## 📱 Projects
+- **CineBrowse** - CineBrowse is a beautifully crafted SwiftUI movie browsing app that allows users to explore, search, and view details of movies with a smooth and modern UI experience.
+  _Swift + SwiftUI + MVVM_

 - **Crypto Insight** - Crypto Insight is a modern, feature-rich iOS app that gives users a comprehensive and visually appealing way to explore the world of cryptocurrencies.
 It leverages real-time data from APIs to provide deep insights into coins, market trends, and technical details — all wrapped in a sleek interface that supports both dark and light modes.
   _Swift + SwiftUI + MVVM_